 Natalie Nowytski is an award-winning composer and performer based in the Twin Cities.
 A first-generation Ukrainian-American and Minnesota native, she trained classically with her grandmother, the legendary vocal coach Oksana Bryn.
 Her Ukrainian heritage and love for traditional folk music brought Natalie to the internationally acclaimed Ethnic Dance Theatre in 1996 where she began specializing in the vocal styling of traditional Central and Eastern European music.
 Her work with EDT ultimately lead her to direct Mila Vocal Ensemble until 2005.
-She has traveled to Bulgaria, Czech Republic, France and Ukraine to study culture and folk music from professional musicians and villagers alike, including Les Mystere des Voix Bulgares soloists Svetla Karadjova Ivanova, Lilyana Galevska, and Tsvetanka Varimezova.
-Often dubbed a "chameleon voice," Natalie sings in approximately 50 languages and in nearly 20 distinct vocal styles.
-In addition to her diverse roster of private voice students, Natalie frequently conducts multi-level vocal workshopsincluding for New England-based Village Harmonyand has served as consultant for various choirs, including The Rose Ensemble, Mila Vocal Ensemble and KITKA.
+She has traveled to Bulgaria, Czech Republic, France, Serbia, and Ukraine to study culture and folk music from professional musicians and villagers alike, including Le Mystere des Voix Bulgares soloists Svetla Karadjova Ivanova, Lilyana Galevska, and Tsvetanka Varimezova.
+Natalie sings in approximately 50 languages and in nearly 20 distinct vocal styles.
+She's often sought out for specialized, multi-level vocal workshopsincluding for New England-based Village Harmonyand has served as consultant for various choirs, including The Rose Ensemble, Mila Vocal Ensemble, and KITKA.
 Through her performance and research, she has become respected as a master artist of Eastern European vocal styling.
 Natalie, as part of Orkestar Bez Ime, is a winner of the 2011-2012 McKnight Artist Fellowships for Performing Musicians administered by MacPhail Center for Music.
 The same ensemble also received an American Composers Forum Minnesota Emerging Composers Award in 2012.
 In addition, Natalie is part of a team that won the 2011 SAGE Award for Dance for Outstanding Design (music and score for the Flying Foot Forum's production of "Heaven").
 She is a 2012, 2015, and 2019 recipient of an Artist Initiative Grant from the Minnesota State Arts Board and was also awarded a 2014 JFund for New Music from the American Composers Forum and Jerome Foundation.
 Her compositions have been performed at such esteemed venues as The Guthrie Theater, The Cowles Center, University of Minnesota, The Southern Theater, and MacPhail Center for Music.

 I believe the human voiceeven in the absence of languageis the ultimate and most ancient communication tool: It links intangible thoughts and emotions to a tangible, often visceral, expression of need, desire, and commentary.
 It is the connective tissue that can bring disparate communities together.
 In performance, it serves as a translator for the audience and as the vehicle for a deeper musical and cultural concept.